heptarch/heptarch.github.io/drafts/demon.md

 letters and parcels.
-It started with a short stretch between Euston Square and the North West District Post Office, a third of a mile away on Eversholt Street, in 1863, and made it as far as the General Post Office on St Martin's le Grand by 1869.
+It started with a short stretch between Euston Square and the North West District Post Office, a third of a mile away on Eversholt Street, in 1863, and made it as far as the General Post Office on St Martin's le Grand by 1869, when the .

 <!-- https://en.wikipedia.org/wiki/London_Pneumatic_Despatch_Company -->
 <!-- http://www.polytope.net/hedrondude/regulars.htm -->